YOUR COMPANY IS LOOKING FOR FINANCE FACTORING!

 So it is very important to analyze the actual costs and benefits around either pledging (bank) or to factor (commercial finance firm) your accounts receivable base.

 Your company also has the option of choosing recourse factoring or non-recourse factoring financing, allowing you, in the case of the latter, to transfer bad debt credit risk to the factoring company if there is a non-payment by your client.
+Invoice factoring for startups is always available as well.

 CHECK OUT CONFIDENTIAL A/R FINANCING!
 THE BEST FACTORING SOLUTION?

 Most factoring companies offer only traditional ' notification ' type factor solutions.
 If you use a confidential account receivable finance solution, you can also avoid any notification to your clients traditionally required by old-school finance factors who require third parties to be notified.
+Collecting payments remains in your control.

 At 7 Park Avenue Financial, that is our recommended solution for a/r financing for outstanding invoices you wish to finance for short-term cash needs, solid advance rates, and no long-term contract by the way.
 That’s a key benefit!
+Talk to our team about business factoring and financing solutions.
+Get quick access to cash to keep your business moving forward.

 FAQ: FREQUENTLY ASKED QUESTIONS